lilypond/lilypond/Documentation/user/README.txt

 %%%%% BOOKS

-There are three parts to the documentation: the Learning Manual, the Notation Reference, and the Technical Details.
+There are four parts to the documentation: the Learning Manual, the Notation Reference, the Program Reference, and the Music Glossary.

 * Learning Manual: long, chatty, friendly explanations go here.
   This is aimed at users learning something for the first time --